julianSelser/Tickets4Sale/README.md

 Also there's 3 peculiarities to note:
  * There's 2 `availability` methods, one includes the price, used for the second use case
  * The optional `id` field will be used later to introduce a database for orders.
 Being a scala optional parameters, it can be ignored when not needed
- * The `availability` methods optionally take a number of tickets sold for the `showDate`.
+ * The `Show` optionally take a number of tickets sold for the `showDate`.
 While not needed for the 1° and 2° use case, it helps with the bonus

 The rest are dumb data holders except for `Inventory` who builds the correct user facing structure.
 Note everything in `core` is **immutable**.
 Also all the prices will be modeled as `Int`